vishalbakshi/gtfsapi/database_queries/README.md

 # database_queries

+## Installation

+If you're not familiar with node, you can use the SQL files with whatever local server you have running.

-The files in this folder requires the `database.js` script in this repo and requires the `dotenv` package.
+Otherwise, since the files in this folder require the `database.js` script, `dotenv` package and `mysql` package so please download the full repo, and `npm install`.
+I've used the latest version of node (11.3.0).

+Once you have done that, make the following adjustments to the files:

 Note: either add the following variables to your `.env` file...
 ```